 Simultaneous interpretation in a booth

 When a hearing person speaks, an interpreter renders the speaker’s meaning into the sign language used by the deaf party.
 When a deaf person signs, an interpreter renders the meaning expressed in the signs into the oral language for the hearing party.
+At international events we usually provide International Sign Language.

 Technical equipment for interpretation